Rookout/docs/docs/dotnet-setup.md

 public static void StartWithExceptions(RookOptions opts)
 ```

-All methods initialize the SDK in the background using on the optional configuration in the `opts` argument.
+All methods initialize the SDK in the background using the optional configuration in the `opts` argument.
 The simpler `Start` will never impact the application's flow, writing a failure to the console.
 The `StartWithExceptions` will throw on error, so make sure to wrap the invocation with an appropriate `try`/`catch` block.